radugrosu/melange/README.md

 ## Overview

-Melange is an ai-powered linter automating enforcement of rules specified in natural language by users.
+Melange is an AI-powered code linter automating enforcement of rules specified in natural language by users.

 The rules exist at three levels: